nieksand/gokinesis/README.md

 The Golang KCL has been tested for basic functionality.
 It can consume records, checkpoint, and handle shard creation and merges.

-However, it has not been used in any production applications.
 Feedback and bug reports can be submitted through Github Issues and are greatly appreciated.

-For a production tested alternative: https://github.com/sendgridlabs/go-kinesis

 ## Quickstart
 To build the example: